stencila/hub/README.md

 - [`director`](director) : registry for components, accounts, users, sessions etc, authentication and authorization point, router and API server - a Django application

-- [`curator`](curator) : curates and serves component repositories - a Python script which exposes repos via a REST API for `director` to use, a Go script which implements the [Git Smart HTTP Transport](https://git-scm.com/blog/2010/03/04/smart-http.html) for Git clients to access component repos (proxied and authorized by `director`)
+- [`curator`](curator) : curates and serves component repositories - a Python script which exposes a component repo API for `director` to use and a Go script for Git clients to access component repos (proxied and authorized by `director`)

 - [`worker`](worker) : a machine that hosts component sessions in Docker container instances - Python script for taking an image of it (for replication), and a Python script `worker.py` which communicates with `director` for starting, stopping and providing information on sessions.